 Having been a scholarship student at The University of Sydney, Stefan dipped his toe into the waters of Silicon Valley in his early twenties, but returned to Australia to pursue music, rather than maths.
 In 2004, he joined the Australian rock band Faker, with whom he played for several years, clocking up ARIA nominations and a solid platinum hit.
 Having also studied Jazz at the Sydney Conservatorium, Stefan brings all this experience to bear in his current work as a composer, sound designer, performer and collaborator in theatre, dance and film.

 With Sydney Theatre Company he was the on-stage musician in the epic Shakespeare cycle The War of the Roses back in 2010.
 In 2015, Stefan worked for the first time with STC Resident Director Kip Williams on Tennessee Williams' Suddenly Last Summer and then on Anton Chekhov's The Present, adapted by Andrew Upton.
+Since then, Stefan’s work has included another Checkhovian adaptation with Three Sisters (2017), The Resistible Rise of Arturo Ui (2018) and Accidental Death of an Anarchist (2018).

 This is the most recent project I've worked on, for a film called Red Rover by Brooke Goldfinch.
 I've chosen it because it stands up well outside its original context and also because of Jane Sheldon's beautiful voice..